quantumlib/Stim/README.md

 - <a name="H_XY"></a>**`H_XY`**

     A variant of the Hadamard gate that swaps the X and Y axes (instead of X and Z).
-    A 180 degree rotation around the X+Y axis.

     - Example: